faranalytics/data_science_project/INTRODUCTION.md

 ```

 ## Publish
 You can publish your package by following the instructions in the [tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-Alternatively, you can use the [Hatch](https://hatch.pypa.io/latest/) CLI tool in order to build and deploy your project.
+Alternatively, you can use the [Hatch](https://hatch.pypa.io/latest/) CLI tool in order to build and publish your project.